A snarling were-shepherd appears behind his shoulder. “He is Warrior Rex to the Wolven clans. Refer to him as ‘your majesty’ or I swear I’ll—”

 “Man, who would’ve thought…” I shake my head again.
 “A powerful wizard, disguised as a homeless guy in Golden Gate Park.”

-“And who would’ve thought that an unassuming teen could end up in Evermoor?”
+“And who would’ve thought that you could end up in Evermoor?”
 Gyrax grins.

 “Or that my elderly dog was Wolven royalty?”
 I look Gyrax up and down.

 “Truth is often stranger than fiction.
-Not to those with jaded eyes, but once you know what to look for, life becomes a maze of wonders.”
+If you know what to look for, life is revealed as a maze of wonders.”

 “I don’t get it.
 Back when you were Gribbles—”

-A flash of annoyance tightens his eyes.
+His face tightens with annoyance.
 “I’m still Gribbles, Jon.”

 “My mistake.”
-I can’t help but smile.
-My lifelong friend is still with me—he’s just a whole lot more than I ever imagined.
+(I can’t help but smile.
+My lifelong friend is still with me—he’s just a whole lot more than I ever imagined.)
 “Back on Earth, I should say.
 Back on Earth, you were goofy and loving and that was it.
 You made me laugh and inspired me with kindness.
-But here on Evermoor, you’re this giant warrior who’s super courageous and hella wise.
+But here on Evermoor, you’re a beast-mode dog-warrior, super courageous and hella wise.
 What gives?”